By Diana Lucaci

 The study consisted of 270 participants.
 After completing a pre-exposure survey, participants were fitted with an EEG cap and eye-tracking glasses to record activity while they interacted with various forms of physical and digital media.
 We quantified three major variables: cognitive load, motivation and visual attention to gauge how a person felt about each mode of advertising.
 Cognitive load represented how easily a message could be understood, derived from EEG activity in the area of the prefrontal cortex.
 Motivation or a general measure of decision-making was identified by asymmetric activity in similar prefrontal regions.
 For our measure of visual attention, we turned to the eye-tracking data which indicated a participant’s scan path and how long they spent looking at any given area of the ad.

-Our hypothesis stated: Physical, direct mail is more action-oriented than digital media because its physical format stimulates the underlying mental processes that guide behaviour.
-Direct mail is more eff ective in driving consumer action than digital advertising.
+Our hypothesis stated: Physical, direct mail is more action-oriented than digital media because its physical format stimulates the underlying mental processes that guide behavior.
+Direct mail is more effective in driving consumer action than digital advertising.

 Direct mail vs. social media

 As predicted, we found that direct mail is easier to understand and more memorable than digital media.
 It required 21% less cognitive eff ort to process and elicited higher brand recall (75% vs. 44%) as evidenced by the ‘cognitive load’ score and post-exposure memory tests.